Errasiada/IA_Project1/README.md

 In this project the main task is adding several agents with a different behaviour for each one using NavMesh.
 First of all let's add a First Person player controller as an objective to the agents.
 There are 3 types of agents depending on its color (Blue,Green,Red):

-Red agent's Area Mask covers everything
+Red agent's covers everything

-Blue agent's Area Mask covers everything but Jump.
+Blue agent's covers everything but Jump.

-Green agent's Area Mask covers everything but Corridor.
+Green agent's covers everything but Corridor.

 Also each agent has a different speed (2.5, 3, 3.5).
 This way each agent needs to find different paths to reach de player.